Free Banach $f$-algebras: Order density

-In the previous section, we insisted that the representability of $\FBFA E$ in $C(B_{E^{*}})$ (equivalently, the semiprimeness of $\FBFA E$) is key in showing many properties analogous to those studied for the free Banach lattice in \cite{oikhberg_etal2022}.
+In the previous section, we insisted that the representability of $\FBFA E$ in $C(B_{E^{*}})$ (equivalently, the semiprimeness of $\FBFA E$) is key in showing many properties analogous to those studied for the free Banach lattice in \cref{sec:background_FBL}.
 The upcoming results will show clearly why this is the case.
-The next properties follow from a topological argument identical to the proof of \cref{prop:lat_prop_not_one} once we use the representation $\hat{i}\colon \FBFA E\to C(B_{E^{*}})$.
+The next proposition, which is the analogue of \cref{prop:FBL_basic}, follows from a topological argument identical to the proof of \cref{prop:lat_prop_not_one} once we use the representation $\hat{\iota }\colon \FBFA E\to C(B_{E^{*}})$.

 \begin{prop} Let $E$ be a Banach space for which $\FBFA E$ is semiprime. \begin{enumerate} \item For every $x \in E$, $x\neq 0$, $|\eta _x|$ is a weak order unit in $\FBFA E$. \item If $E$ has dimension strictly greater than one, then $\FBFA E$ has no non-trivial projection bands. \item If $E$ has dimension strictly greater than one, then $\FBFA E$ is not $\sigma $-order complete and has no atoms. \end{enumerate} \end{prop}